 However in 1712 Tsar Peter the Great moved his capital from Moscow to St Petersburg.
 As a result Moscow entered a period of decline.
 Worse in the 1770s Moscow suffered an outbreak of bubonic plague.
 Nevertheless Moscow University was founded in 1755 and by the beginning of the 19th century Moscow was flourishing again.
 However in 1812 Napoleon invaded Russia.
 The retreating Muscovites set their own city on fire.
 But Moscow was soon rebuilt and in the late 19th century the Industrial Revolution began to transform Russia.

 In 1917 the Communists staged a revolution and they imposed a totalitarian regime in Russia.
 In 1918 Lenin moved his government to Moscow.
 Lenin was followed by the tyrant Josef Stalin.
 Under Stalin many historic buildings in the city were demolished.
 However the first line of the Metro opened in 1935.
 In 1941 the Germans invaded Russia.
 They reached the outskirts of Moscow at the beginning of December but they were then driven back.
 After the Second World War Moscow continued to grow although many nations boycotted the Moscow Olympics in 1980.
 Fortunately Communism collapsed in Russia in 1991 and in 1997 Moscow celebrated its 850th anniversary.
-Today the population of Moscow is 11.9 million.
+In 2017 the population of Moscow is 12.2 million.

 A short history of Stockholm